Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-3/_posts/2017-01-05-scratch-built-in-functions.md

 <div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/ThKqgePt-PM" frameborder="0" allowfullscreen></iframe></div>

 The beautiful part about Scratch is that it is relatively intuitive.
-However, I liked to walk through the Code section so you can see what is available to you.
-Please watch this short video on the different functions you can use in Scratch and understand how it might apply to you.
+However, I like to walk through the Code section to see what is available to you.
+There are many built-in functions that you can use in Scratch.
+This section shows you some of which are available and how they might apply to you.